zetlan/distributed/README.md

 Health Check
 ---

-To see your applications health enter url `http://localhost:8081/healthcheck`
+To see your application's health enter url `http://localhost:8081/healthcheck`

+Contributing
+---

+You need a few things to get started:

+* Java 11 – I'm using Amazon Corretto, but in theory any open Java 11 JDK will work
+* Maven - installed using Homebrew (`brew install maven`)
+* an IDE - the right choice is IntelliJ